Slant of Light

 Slant Of Light is the debut album by the duo of harpist Mary Lattimore and multi-instrumentalist Jeff Zeigler.

 Slant Of Light is pressed on virgin vinyl and presented with a printed inner sleeve and free download card.
-While supplies last mailorder customers will be treated to a white vinyl edition (LIMITED TO ONLY 500).
 CD version presented in a four panel mini-LP style gatefold package.

 In most cases intimate musical connections take years to foster, with much time spent learning the others’ unique melodic and harmonic languages before true symbiosis can occur.
 For harpist Mary Lattimore and multi-instrumentalist Jeff Zeigler that type of deep understanding and effortless communication was almost instantaneous.
 On their first record as a duo, Slant of Light, Lattimore and Zeigler emerge completely synergetic, offering up stunning improvisations that are as advanced melodically as they are texturally.
 The four pieces on Slant of Light are seductive and picturesque, with Lattimore’s elaborate melodies blossoming out of Zeigler’s tonal beds of synthesizer and guitar.
 Equally inviting and challenging, Slant of Light is an impressionistic work that draws on musical histories ancient and contemporary, existing outside current trends in music as a whole.
 There is nothing that sounds remotely like it.